 The idea behind this method is to ensure baby nurses on both breasts each time, which helps the supply and demand process.

-I followed this method every single time until Emma was about 2 months.
-I felt like my supply was up and she was getting pretty good at deciding when she was finished on each side!
+I followed this method every single time until my baby was about 2 months.
+At that point, I felt like my supply was regulated, and she was getting pretty good at deciding when she was finished on each side!

 8. Eat lactogenic food to increase milk supply

-I did a ton of research on every food known to man that was known to increase my milk supply and filled my pantry and refrigerator with these foods and snacks.
+I did a ton of research on every food known to man that was supposed to increase my milk supply, and filled my pantry and refrigerator with these foods and snacks.

 There’s so many foods that work to build up your supply, and you can read about lactogenic foods to increase milk production in an earlier post I wrote.

 9. Try power pumping to increase milk supply